David Mansfield - Provident Bancorp President CEO, Director

 For information on how to trade Provident Stock refer to our How to Trade Provident Stock guide.

 Note that the Provident Bancorp information on this page should be used as a complementary analysis to other Provident Bancorp's statistical models used to find the right mix of equity instruments to add to your existing portfolios or create a brand new portfolio.
-You can also try the Portfolio Manager module to state of the art Portfolio Manager to monitor and improve performance of your invested capital.
+You can also try the Portfolio Optimization module to compute new portfolio that will generate highest expected return given your specified tolerance for risk.

 Complementary Tools for Provident Stock analysis